YashMajithiya/React_Native_Expense_Manager/README.md

 For React native you can refer: https://reactnative.dev/ For starting this Application:
-Enter Commands: 1. npx react-native start  2. npx react-native run-android --port=1234
+Enter Commands: 1.Npm install 2.npx react-native start  3.npx react-native run-android --port=1234

 For Generating Apk you can refer: https://reactnative.dev/docs/signed-apk-android Enter commands: